Event Overview

 Can I bring a pram?

-No prams are allowed due to the volume of runners on Coffs Creek Walkway.
+No prams are allowed due to the volume of runners on the Coffs Creek Walkway.

 Our Green Commitment